Eurosam: Aster missiles

-Ground-launched systems
+Ground-based SAMP/T systems

-GBAD system, with dual ABT and ATBM capability, SAMP/T is a fully autonomous, self-propelled system with truck-mounted modules.
-Each system typically includes a fire control unit, with a multi-function radar (MRI) and an Engagement Module (ME), and launching elements, with up to 6 vertical launch platforms (MLT) using for Aster 30 missiles.
-SAMP/T boasts the unique capability of being able to simultaneously engage TBMs and ABTs coming from any direction.
+SAMP/T and its successor SAMP/T NG are ground-based air defence (GBAD) systems, with the capability to intercept so-called air-breathing threats (ABTs), i.e. cruise missiles and jet-propelled aircraft, and tactical ballistic missiles (TBMs).
+The system is fully autonomous and self-propelled, based on truck-mounted modules.
+Each system typically includes a fire control unit, with a multi-function radar (MRI) and an Engagement Module (ME), and launching elements, with up to 6 vertical launch platforms (MLT) each carrying eight Aster 30 missiles.

 Naval systems

 On 17 November 2011 the French Navy air defence frigate Chevalier Paul successfully tested its PAAMS air defence system.
 It was the longest range intercept to date for the Eurosam system, with any PAAMS system, whether Italian, British or French.
 Meanwhile, HMS Defender, the Royal Navy's fifth Type 45 destroyer, equipped with the PAAMS (UK) system christened Sea Viper, completed its initial sea trials before returning to the shipyard, in Glasgow.